Feature #2054: PME on GPU

 Update: gather kernel working as well as spread on AMD/Intel/NVidia

 https://github.com/yupinov/gromacs/tree/pme_opencl_dirty (the code is a mess and likely won't even compile without OpenCL)

-#8 Updated by Aleksei Iupinov about 1 year ago
+#8 Updated by Aleksei Iupinov over 1 year ago

 Haven't updated this in a while.
 Some preliminary changes have already made their way into master branch, more to come.

 Conclusion to whether we want most common GPU (host) code in a shared implementation header, or a source file that is made special (compiled by nvcc with CUDA) by cmake rules:

 Whatever works.
 I have a working draft of such a cmake rule.
 If I finish it and it makes through code review - good.
 Otherwise we will have to resolve to 2 small CUDA/OpenCL source files including large shared implmenetation header.
 Note that NB still has to face this de-duplication problem as well.